BeanTheAlien/GhostScript/README.md

 - Updated block parsing.
 Supports primitive parsing using '{' and '}'.
 (22/11/2025)
 - Began adding function support.
 (29/11/2025)
 - Continued development to add function support.
 (30/11/2025)
+- Added function support.
+(30/11/2025)

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~
 - Block statement parsing.
 - Better import logic.
+- Further variable support.
+- Fix to not print the name of a variable if it was not defined.